-Component Name Requirements Duration Weight 1 Coursework Portfolio - work based on a chosen theme Completion of a varied body of work that covers all four assessment objectives From start of January in Y9 until December of Y10.
-60% 2 Externally Set Task - based on an exam title, not previously seen 1 unit of work based on one of the exam titles, that covers all four assessment objectives Externally set task - the paper is given out at the start of January during Y10.
+Component Name Requirements Duration Weight 1 Coursework Portfolio - work based on a chosen theme Completion of a varied body of work that covers all four assessment objectives From the start of January in the 1st year of the course, through until the December of the 2nd year.
+60% 2 Externally Set Task - based on an exam title, not previously seen 1 unit of work based on one of the exam titles, that covers all four assessment objectives Externally set task - the paper is given out at the start of January during the 2nd year of the course.
 Students will have 8/10 weeks preparatory time and will then sit a 10 hour exam over two days 40%